odu-cs725-infovis/public-spr25/project.md

 In addition, you should be prepared to answer questions about your visualization and its implementation after the demo.

-## Submission
-* Before 3pm on Apr 21, submit the URL of your project in the Project Assignment in Canvas.
-* Before 7pm on May 2, submit the URL of your project report in the Project Report Assignment in Canvas.
+**Submission:** In Canvas, submit the URL of your project implementation by the final project deadline.